heyphilllie/theTechBookRepo/README.md

 To get a glimpse of what the book is about and to find out whether this is suitable for you, the following information is added:

-    - Short Description (in max.
-280 char)
-    - Recommended because
+    - Short Description what the book is all about and why it's recommended / what makes it so valuable

 For easy purchasing a link to amazon.com *(for the time being only the US version)* is added:

     - Get on Amazon.com

-## The Contents
+## Contents

 1. **[Coding in General & Programming Paradigms](books.md#coding-in-general--programming-paradigms)**
 2. **[Computer Science & Algorithms](books.md#computer-science--algorithms)**